vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 8-H 2-1 R moans raño, V-Vāsiţhiputasa, G-Gotamiputasa.

 The number in the first column indicates the serial number of the inscription in Lūders' list.
 The last column contains dates, in an abridged form ; e.g., in 1123, we have 19, G 2-13.
-Here '19' is the regnal year, G denotes Griṣma or summer season, '2' following G denotes the second pakṣa, i.e., the second half of the month of Caitra, megaftituting the Sukla pakṣa, and the last numeral '13' denotes the day.
+Here '19' is the regnal year, G denotes Griṣma or summer season, '2' following G denotes the second pakṣa, i.e., the second half of the month of Caitra, megaftituting the śukla pakṣa, and the last numeral '13' denotes the day.
 But it is not clear whether the day is the lunar day, i.e., the tithi or the solar day.
 Even if it be the tithi, it is probably not the Siddhāntic tithi, but the old Brahmaṇic or Vedanga tithi.

 The Coming of the Era to India As, we have seen in $3.5, the era reckoning had been in use in Babylon since 747 B.C., and the Seleucidean era which marked the accession to power of Seleucus at Babylon in 312 B.C., was widely current in the whole of the Middle East, both by the royalty and the public.